Best Travel Apps Every Traveller Needs In 2021

 Cons: It lacks filters such as time and travel class, poor customer support

 This is an app that helps organize your travel plans.
-You simply forward your confirmation emails to the app, and it creates an itinerary for your trip that you can access offline.
+You simply forward your hotel, restaurant, flight, and car rental confirmation emails to the app, and it creates an itinerary for your trip that you can access offline.
 Instead of planning everything yourself, you can leave it to TripIt.
 It instantly sends plans to your calendar or anyone you choose.

 This trip planner app has an overall high rating but some users report several issues, so it’s best to always double-check your itinerary.